Post-Bachelor’s / Post-Master’s (PhD)

 In order to receive a master’s degree, students must demonstrate mastery of the core subject matter.
 Requirements include the satisfactory completion of the core coursework with no lower than a “B” in each course and an internship where students demonstrate a working knowledge of computational methods available to the modern bioinformatician.
 Upon completion of the internship, each student is required to submit a written and oral report on the internship experience.

-MS Program – Bioinformatics for Translational Medicine
+MS in Bioinformatics with a focus on Translational Medicine

 This program trains physician-scientists who seek to be leaders in applying the development of post-genomic technologies to clinical research and the practice of medicine.
 For details, click here.